Research Frontpage

 • Stays in place: no roll-down, folding, shifting, digging, or constant adjustment.

-• Works with the outfit: success increasingly means compatibility with low-back, strapless, and lower-rise wardrobes.
+• Works with the outfit: success increasingly means compatibility with low-back, strapless, open-bust, and lower-rise wardrobes.

 • Invisible under clothing or intentionally stylish when visible: low bulk and clean lines still matter, but some products now need polished outerwear-ready aesthetics.